eikiyo/expenseflow.org/SETUP_DATABASE.md

 END;
 $$ language 'plpgsql';

+-- 8. DROP EXISTING TRIGGERS IF THEY EXIST
+DROP TRIGGER IF EXISTS update_profiles_updated_at ON profiles;
+DROP TRIGGER IF EXISTS update_expenses_updated_at ON expenses;

--- 7. CREATE TRIGGERS
+-- 9. CREATE TRIGGERS
 CREATE TRIGGER update_profiles_updated_at BEFORE UPDATE ON profiles
     FOR EACH ROW EXECUTE FUNCTION update_updated_at_column();

 CREATE TRIGGER update_expenses_updated_at BEFORE UPDATE ON expenses
     FOR EACH ROW EXECUTE FUNCTION update_updated_at_column();

--- 8. CREATE INDEXES
+-- 10. CREATE INDEXES (SAFE)
 CREATE INDEX IF NOT EXISTS profiles_email_idx ON profiles(email);
 CREATE INDEX IF NOT EXISTS profiles_role_idx ON profiles(role);
 CREATE INDEX IF NOT EXISTS expenses_user_id_idx ON expenses(user_id);